 In 1998, after a few more guest spots on TV, she appeared in her first feature film, a forgettable superhero story called P.U.N.K.S., which co-starred Randy Quaid.
 After that, she appeared in the iconic teen films Never Been Kissed and Idle Hands, and she hasn't looked back since.
 She landed the role of Max Guevara on the two-season run of Fox's Dark Angel TV series, in which she played a martial arts action hero for the show's entire run until its end in 2002.
 She followed it up with the movie Honey in 2003, which was little more than a vehicle for her rising star power.
 Following that was her breakthrough performance as Nancy Callahan in the 2005 film adaptation of Frank Miller's Sin City, in which she played a stripper; this is somewhat ironic because she refuses to do nude scenes, requiring body doubles to be used.

 Her star now fully in place, she took on the role of Sue Storm, aka The Invisible Woman, in the film adaptation of Marvel Comics' Fantastic Four in 2005 (as well as its sequel, 4: Rise of the Silver Surfer in 2007), and started a string of "love interest"-type roles in romantic comedies, including Liz in The Ten (2007), Cam in Good Luck Chuck (2007), Lucy in Bill (2007), Jane in the unfortunate Mike Myers vehicle The Love Guru (2008) and Andi in Little Fockers (2010).
-Additionally, she's been appearing in various horror movies and thrillers such as Awake (2007) and The Eye (2008), and as of this writing, she's set to reprise her role as Nancy Callahan in Sin City 2 (release date unknown at time of writing).
+Additionally, she's been appearing in various horror movies and thrillers such as Awake (2007), The Eye (2008) and The Killer Inside Me (2010), a disturbing film about an amoral, sadistic police officer (played by Casey Affleck) in 1950s Texas—this was, also, not a great film due largely to the lengthy and graphic scene in which Affleck's character beats Alba's character almost to death and then does the same to a character played by Kate Hudson—I thought those scenes to be in poor taste because they were so realistic.
+It was disgusting.
+Moving on, she reappeared as Nancy Callahan in Sin City 2: A Dame to Kill For (2014).
+She also appeared as Sartana in both Machete (2010) and Machete Kills (2013).
 Confirming what I mentioned about her acting, she has been nominated for a Razzie Award for her performances in Awake, Good Luck Chuck and 4: Rise of the Silver Surfer, though she didn't "win" for any of them.

 As I alluded to before, Jessica is known more for her attractiveness rather than for her craft.
 She has routinely been included on various "Sexiest Woman"/"Most Desirable Female" lists since she came to prominence while appearing on Dark Angel.
 AskMen.com, Maxim, GQ, InStyle, both the UK and USA editions of FHM and Playboy are among the publications that have named her as "hottest" or "most desirable" at some point.
 Even lingerie peddler Victoria's Secret named her "Sexiest Woman Celebrity."
 I can't say I disagree, as I find her particularly beautiful myself.
 She has an athletic figure, long straight hair, bee-stung lips and a happy-looking, kindly face that probably not too many people who are attracted to women would object to waking up to.
 Her bountiful charms have, however, caused problems for her at times: in her youth, she was a born-again Christian, but eventually left the faith altogether after many of the men at her church continually ogled her.
 When she complained about this to the priest, he told her it was because she dressed provocatively.
 She denies it.
 Anyway, this gave her a self-image problem, and as such she can be overly careful about looking or acting sexy, although since she became the darling of lad-mag photographers, she's loosened up a bit.
 Still, she won't appear nude in movies or photo shoots, which is OK by me.
 Mystique, she haz it.